Fitted Sleeve Head

 Designing a fitted sleeve head – sectioning the sleeve head

-This section describes how to design a symmetrical sleeve head.
 Only half the sleeve head needs to be drawn as it can then be reversed to form the complete sleeve head.
-This is the shape EWJ, which is enlarged in the section below.
+This is the shape EWJ, which is enlarged in Figure 2.

 When planning the shape of the sleeve head it is useful to use A4 graph paper with the scale 5 squares to 1cm and a flexi-curve used to draw geometrical shapes.
 If that is not available you can use a non-stretchy thread or string to bend round and form a smooth curve.